liwerzhang/L-SDPPO/README.md

 ## 📈 Usage - Fine-tuning (RL with PPO)

-[cite_start]To fine-tune the pre-trained SNN policy using PPO and the SDLI mechanism: [cite: 181, 243]
+[cite_start]To fine-tune the pre-trained SNN policy using PPO and the SDLI mechanism:

 ```bash
 # Example: Task III (Box Closing)